 Born and raised in Houston, Texas, I’m Avery Carrier, a Jesus-loving, free-spirited girl that aspires to reach as many people as possible through my writing, speaking and coaching!

 T H E J O U R N E Y

 I’m often asked: “How did you know you wanted to be a coach?
 How did you get started?”

 I’ll start by mentioning I’ve never felt a huge aha! moment that launched me into a particular vocation.
-Instead, it was little monumental moments that added up over time.
+Instead, it was the little monumental moments that added up over time.
 The process of going through the post-grad motions revealed to me that I am (allowed to be) a multi-passionate person.
-My job isn’t just to consider myself as a “life coach", but to operate as a coach inside all avenues that allow me to teach others what I feel called to do.
+My job isn’t just to consider myself as a “life coach", but to operate as a messenger inside all avenues that allow me to share with others what I feel called to do.

 I help guide women to faithfully step out of limiting situations, and step into the authentic version of who they’re meant to be.

 You could say my career journey hasn’t been the easiest process.
 In fact, I could probably describe it to you as more of a rollercoaster ride—with a slow pace up the tracks and some thrills to the bottom.
 But through this, I’m able to embrace who I am in my story and who God created me to be.
 And to be an example that says ‘all possibilities are found outside of our comfort zone.’

 You could say I’ve always had an unmistakable curiosity and zest for life, especially as a child.
 I’d spend hours reading books, writing fictional stories, or—no shame here—either lining up my stuffed animals to “teach the class”, or “hosting” for my pretend audience about God knows what.